 Intestinal worms in dogs are parasites that live in the digestive tract.
 They cause damage and rob your dog of needed nutrients.

-The amount of damage they cause depends on both the type and number of worms involved.
+The damage they cause depends on the type and number of worms involved.
 In general, the adult worms that infect dogs cannot live in people.
 However, in rare cases, immature forms of these parasites can migrate through human tissue.
-They can then cause inflammation and potentially serious problems, especially in delicate tissues like the brain or eye.
+As a result, they can cause inflammation and potentially serious problems, especially in delicate tissues like the brain or eye.

-The four common intestinal worms of dogs are:
+The four common intestinal worms in dogs are:

 - and tapeworms

 Roundworms are long, white worms that look like strands of spaghetti.